 You should consider more than just your colour preferences when picking what shade to paint your unit.
 Different shades can have a dramatic impact on the quality and longevity of your unit.

-Keep in mind that lighter and darker shades will require more intensive upkeep to keep them looking in a good condition.
-For that reason, many individuals and businesses choose to paint their unit in neutral shades that require less cleaning and fewer touch-ups.
+Keep in mind that lighter and darker shades will require more intensive upkeep to keep them looking in good condition.
+For that reason, many individuals and businesses choose to paint their units in neutral shades that require less cleaning and fewer touch-ups.
 You should also be aware that the shade you choose can affect the temperature of the interior of your unit.
 For instance, a darker shade will absorb heat and increase the temperature inside your unit, especially during the hotter months, whereas lighter shades will reflect light and help keep your unit cooler.

 How to paint your shipping container